 • October 2, 2023: Submission starts

-• January 29, 2024: Submission deadline for data and metrics
+• January 29, 2024: Submission deadline for data, aspect definitions, and metrics (updated)

 • February 5, 2024: Annotation period starts